kleinzd/kleinzd/README.md

 > "Success occurs when your dreams get bigger than your excuses."

 Hi!
 I'm Miguel, also known by my online alias, Kleinz.
 I'm a 3rd year high school student, that's currently residing in the Philippines.
 I learn and do development as a hobby, and I plan to take it as a professional career when I grow up.
-I also watch anime and play rhythm games aside from coding.
+I also watch anime and play rhythm games as a hobby, aside from coding.
 I've also been learning to play guitar as of recently.
 Overall, pretty normal for a high school student

 <i>my pronouns are he/him btw</i>